18th Division (Imperial Japanese Army): Action

-In the aftermath of the disastrous Battle of Imphal in March–July 1944, Lieutenant-General Shinichi Tanaka exchanged divisional appointment with Lieutenant-General Eitaro Naka, formerly Chief of Staff of the Burma Area Army.
+In the aftermath of the disastrous Battle of Imphal in March–July 1944, Lieutenant-General Shinichi Tanaka was replaced by Lieutenant-General Eitaro Naka, formerly Chief of Staff of the Burma Area Army.
 In the 1945 campaigning season, the division once again lost many thousands of men in the Battle of Central Burma, particularly at Meiktila, south of Mandalay.
 During the battle, the division was reinforced by 119th infantry regiment from the 53rd division in attempts to recapture Meiktila from the Allies.

 The 18th division ended the war in southern Burma.
-Of the 31,444 men of the division sent to Burma, more than 20,000 did not make it home to Japan.
+Of the 31,444 men of the division sent to Burma, more than 20,000 died.